boundless-xyz/boundless/contracts/scripts/README.md

    > [!IMPORTANT]
    > Make sure the Assessor info to make sure they match what you expect.

-### Upgrade the proof market
+### Upgrade the market contract

 1. If changed, upload the new `assessor` elf and update its imageID and url in the `deployment.toml` file (optional)

-2. Dry run the upgrade of the proof market and proxy:
+2. Dry run the upgrade of the market implementation and proxy:

    ```zsh
    PROOF_MARKET_OWNER=${ADMIN_PUBLIC_KEY:?} \